 - NO FCC license is currently required for these digital radios.

 Digital radios or digital walkie-talkies use a 900MHz spectrum and may communicate with individuals, small groups, and more.
 Here is some more information on Digital Two-Way Radios.
-Or, if you'd like to go straight to the radio itself, here is a great example of a durable, powerful model that would be great for most applications - the Motorola DTR410 Digital radio.
+Or, if you'd like to go straight to the radio itself, here is a great example of a durable, powerful model that would be great for most applications - the Motorola DTR410 Digital Radio.

 THINKING ABOUT FRS/GMRS INSTEAD OF UHF OR VHF?

 FRS (Family Radio Service) and GMRS radio are covered below in detail.
 However, you will want to make one important decision early on: if you are purchasing radios for a business, definitely buy business radios.
 Motorola FRS/GMRS radios are basically one step above toys.
 They're built for occasional, recreational family use and do a great job for what they're intended, but they're not built to endure the hardships inherent to business usage.
 FRS/GMRS radios used on a regular basis for business-type purposes will typically break within a relatively short time.
 Business Radios, on the other hand, will generally last years because they're simply built better.